Vis and Rāmin

-Vis and Rāmin (ويس و رامين, Vis o Rāmin) is a classical Persian love story.
+Vis and Rāmin (ويس و رامين, Vis o Rāmin) is a classical Persian romantic tale.
 The epic was composed in poetry by Fakhruddin As'ad Gurgani (or "Gorgani") in the 11th century.
-Gorgani claimed a Sassanid origin for the story, but it is now regarded as of Parthian dynastic origin, probably from the 1st century AD.
-It has also been suggested that Gorgani's story reflects the traditions and customs of the period immediately before he himself lived.
-That cannot be ruled out, as stories retold from ancient sources often include elements drawn from the time of their narrator.
+Gorgani claimed it had a Sasanian origin, but it is now regarded to be of Parthian origin, probably from the 1st century AD.
+It has also been suggested that Gorgani's tale reflects the traditions and customs of the era immediately before he himself lived.
+That cannot be ruled out, as stories retold from ancient sources often include elements drawn from the times of their narrators.

 Framework

-The framework of the story is the opposition of two Parthian ruling houses, one in the west and the other in the east.
-Gorgani originally belongs to Hyrcania which is one of main lands of Parthians.
-The existence of these small kingdoms and the feudalistic background point to a date in the Parthian period of Iranian history.
+The framework of the story is the opposition of two of the Great Parthian houses, one in the west and the other in the east.
+Gorgani originally belongs to Hyrcania which is one of heartlands of the Parthians.
+The existence of these small kingdoms and the feudalistic background point to a date in the Parthian era of Iranian history.
 The popularity of this pre-Islamic story in the Islamic period is mentioned by the poet himself, and shows that there was a demand for ancient themes and traditional lore.